e-h-dev/country-hotel/README.md

 #### Strategy Reasons

-- In the table below I have documented the reasons why each part of the sixteen criteria was either added to the website or was not, the resoning shows how I judged each criteria to see if it is important and viable.
+- In the table below I have documented the reasons why each part of the sixteen criteria was either added to the website or was not, the reasoning shows how I judged each criteria to see if it is important and viable.

 | Number | Possible Goal | Reference | Importance-score | Viability-score | Reason |
 | :--- | :--- | :--- | :--- | :--- | :--- |